-When your laptop’s touchpad stops working, you gets worry and tired.
-Thinking how to fix it?
-You have tried to use plugin other keyboard and mouse but still facing same situation..!!!
+Laptop’s touchpad stops working: When your laptop’s touchpad stops working, you gets worried and feel confused because your work suddenly gets stop due to some misfortune.
+The first question arise in your mind will be how to fix it?
+You may be attempting to get solution by connecting other mouse or keyboard but still facing same situation..!!!

 If you got this suddenly while working great with current laptop, you will be searching why that happened so??
 Definitely there will be any unexpected reason behind dt cause laptop’s touchpad stops working.